UNICEF-Led Initiative Targets Leadership Gaps in Nigeria’s Healthcare System

 Funmi Ogundare

-The initiative, titled ‘Enhancing Leadership, Governance and Management Capacities (ELGMC),’ targets State Primary Health Care Development Agencies (SPHCDAs) and other primary healthcare-related bodies in Adamawa, Kwara and Sokoto States.

-Its goal is to enhance evidence-based policy-making, planning, financing, implementation and monitoring of gender- and adolescent-responsive primary healthcare services, as well as Reproductive, Maternal, Newborn, Child and Adolescent Health plus Nutrition (RMNCAH+N) services, and address gender-based violence.
+The initiative titled, ‘Enhancing Leadership, Governance and Management Capacities (ELGMC)’, targets State Primary Health Care Development Agencies (SPHCDAs) and other primary healthcare-related bodies in Adamawa, Kwara, and Sokoto states.
+Its goal is to enhance evidence-based policy-making, planning, financing, implementation, and monitoring of gender- and adolescent-responsive primary healthcare services, as well as Reproductive, Maternal, Newborn, Child and Adolescent Health plus Nutrition (RMNCAH+N) services, and address gender-based violence.

-Speaking at the workshops, the Project Lead and UNICEF Health Specialist, Dr. Emmanuel Emedu, emphasised that effective leadership, governance and management of the health system is a must.
+Speaking at the workshops, Dr. Emmanuel Emedu, Project Lead and UNICEF Health Specialist, emphasised that effective leadership, governance and management of the health system is a must.

 “A robust management system ensures seamless integration of health service delivery into the broader state health development agenda,” he stated.